astutespruce/batamp-viz/analysis/README.md

 ```
 DATABASIN_USER=<your username>
 DATABASIN_KEY=<your key>

+NABAT_TOKEN=<NABat bearer token>
+NABAT_EMAIL=<NABat user email address>
 ```

-To create the above variables, you must first have a Data Basin account with the appropriate privileges, then go to https://databasin.org/auth/api-keys/ and create an API key for your user account.
+To create the above `DATABASIN_*` variables, you must first have a Data Basin account with the appropriate privileges, then go to https://databasin.org/auth/api-keys/ and create an API key for your user account.

+To obtain a short-lived NABat token, first manually login to NABat at: https://sciencebase.usgs.gov/nabat/#/explore Then click the API link in the upper right of the page, and paste the value of the token into the `.env` file.
+This token is only valid for 10 minutes.

 ### From BatAMP (DataBasin)